CaesarQu/caesarqu.github.io/_pages/about.md

 What's New?
 ======
+- [07/2026] Our papers: 'Design of a Zero-Trust Smart Home Digital Twin Model with Quorum-Based Blockchain Verification', and 'A Digital Twin-Enabled Blockchain-based Federated Learning Framework for Adaptive Credit Card Fraud Detection', will be presented at the HCII 2026 Conference.
+Both projects are led by students from last year's Secure IoT course.
 - [06/2026] Our paper: 'MambaNetX: A Lightweight Multi-Modal Network Intelligence Framework with Mamba2', was accepted by the IEEE ICCC conference.
 Congrats, Tiying and Pengchong!
+See you all at Wuhan!
 - [06/2026] Our paper: 'Quantum-Enhanced Digital Twin Platform for Post-Disaster Transportation Systems', was accepted by the IEEE VTC 2026 Fall Conference.
 Congrats, Gabriella, Ishita, Tiying, Sean, and Brenton!
 - [06/2026] Our paper: 'STGIDS: A Semantics-Constrained Temporal-Graph Framework for Rare CAN Attack Modeling and Cross-Vehicle Intrusion Detection', was accepted by the IEEE VTC 2026 Fall Conference.
 Congrats, Tiying, Zhirun, Derek, and Brian!
 - [05/2026] Invited to serve as a member of the FGCU Artificial Intelligence Council.